wjwat/porkpy-proposal/README.md

   more confident right now.
 As of right now I can check prices for domains, but it needs a little more polish, and is honestly one of the simpler functions of the application.
+* **2022-05-06 17:10PM**: Part of the struggle here is that not only are the concepts new & difficult, the language used to express them is new and difficult.
+Jargon will be the death of me.